NVIDIA-AI-IOT/jetnet/docs/tools.md

 Pick a pre-defined [model](models.md) and use it with these tools.
 For this example, we'll use the ``jetnet.trt_pose.RESNET18_BODY_224X224_TRT_FP16`` model.

-> You can also define your our own config and use it with these
+> You can also define your our own model or dataset and use it with these
 > tools as long as it can be imported in Python.

 ### Build